 Instructions

-- SCOOP BATTER: Use a 3-Tablespoon scoop to scoop the batter onto the prepared cookies sheets.
-The scooped batter should be about 2-inches apart (I usually have no more than 8 dough balls per cookie sheet).
+- Use a 3-tablespoon scoop to scoop the batter onto the prepared cookie sheets.
+The scooped batter should be about 2 inches apart.
+(I usually have at most 8 dough balls per cookie sheet.)

-- BAKE COOKIES: Bake the cookies 1 sheet at a time until the cookies are slightly golden, still puffy, and the edges have begun to set but the centers are still soft, about 10-12 minutes, rotating the cookie sheet halfway through baking.
+- Bake the cookies one sheet at a time until they are slightly golden, still puffy, and the edges have begun to set, but the centers are still soft, about 10-12 minutes, rotating the cookie sheet halfway through baking.

 Nutrition